Notice of Non-Discrimination

 What does a filing report do?

 A report notifies the Title IX Coordinator of sexual misconduct.
 Reports may be used to begin a conversation about available resources, connect individuals to appropriate support services, identify trends, enhance campus safety, and address needs.
-They are not formally investigated unless they indicate a pattern, predator, threats, violence, or weapons.

 How do complaints of sexual misconduct operate?